-All of the documentation outlined above must be submitted to the Dean or Dean’s Designee by November 1 of the academic year prior to when the promotion would become effective.
+All of the documentation outlined above must be submitted to the Dean or Dean’s designee by November 1 of the academic year prior to when the promotion would become effective.
+No items may be added or deleted from the application after November 1.
 Failure to submit the required documentation by the deadline above shall result in deferral of consideration for promotion until the following year.

-After checking the application for completeness, it will be forwarded by the Dean or Dean’s Designee to the chairperson of the Personnel Advisory Committee by November 15.
-The chairperson of the Committee is then responsible for ensuring that all the submitted documentation is available for review by all members of the Committee.
+After checking the application for completeness, it will be forwarded by the Dean or Dean’s designee to the chair of the Personnel Advisory Committee by November 15.
+The chair of the Committee is then responsible for ensuring that all the submitted documentation is available for review by all members of the Committee.
 As the Committee is charged with a thorough evaluation of each candidate before reaching its recommendation, each member of the Committee is required to review all submitted documentation concerning an individual prior to discussion and voting by the Committee concerning the individual's promotion.
-In addition, a subcommittee appointed by the Chair will read all the documentation in depth and make a recommendation to the full Committee.
+In addition, a subcommittee appointed by the chair will read all the documentation in depth and make a recommendation to the full Committee.

 Following discussion, the Committee will vote to reach its final recommendation.
 Recommendations will follow the simple majority vote of the members present.
-The chairperson of the Committee, as a departmental representative, shall be entitled to vote.
-The ballots will be placed in a sealed envelope which shall be forwarded to the Dean or Dean’s Designee and remain unopened unless opened during a appeals proceeding.
-The actual vote count, final recommendation and a summary of the written comments made by the members of the committee will be submitted to the Dean or Dean’s Designee in writing.
-Written comments made by individual members of the Committee during balloting will be sealed in separate envelopes to be kept by the chairperson of the Committee.
+The chair of the Committee, as a departmental representative, shall be entitled to vote.
+The ballot results will be placed in a sealed envelope which shall be forwarded to the Dean or Dean’s designee and remain unopened unless opened during an appeals proceeding.
+The actual vote count, final recommendation and a summary of the written comments made by the members of the committee will be submitted to the Dean or Dean’s designee in writing.
+Written comments made by individual members of the Committee during balloting will be sealed in separate envelopes to be kept by the chair of the Committee.
 In cases where promotion is awarded, the written comments will be destroyed after the effective date of promotion.
 In

 cases of negative decisions, the comments will be held indefinitely.

-The chairperson of the Personnel Advisory Committee will inform a candidate in writing of a Committee recommendation to deny his or her promotion.
+The chair of the Personnel Advisory Committee will inform a candidate in writing of a Committee recommendation to deny his or her promotion.

-All recommendations and written summary statements forwarded to the Dean or Dean’s Designee by the Personnel Advisory Committee will be forwarded with the Dean’s subsequent recommendations to the President of Marshall University.
+All recommendations and the Committee chair’s written summary statements are forwarded to the Dean or Dean’s designee.
+The Dean will include this summary with his subsequent recommendations to the President of Marshall University.

 FACULTY TENURE